 Separating Tares from Wheat: Making an Anabaptist Minority in Early Modern Switzerland

 My book manuscript examines the experience of a nonconformist religious community in order to address broad questions about how early modern Europeans dealt with religious difference.
-This project responds to an incongruity: the scholarly emphasis on Swiss Anabaptists’ retreat into isolation, an inevitable reaction to state violence, set against copious archival evidence of Anabaptists’ ongoing embeddedness in rural society.
+This project responds to an incongruity: the emphasis on Swiss Anabaptist separatism, an inevitable reaction to official violence, as the group’s defining mark, set against copious archival evidence of Anabaptists’ ongoing embeddedness in rural society.
 Drawing on unpublished archival collections from Switzerland, Germany, and France, I conclude that the confrontation that often marked interreligious interaction resulted from Anabaptists’ social integration, not their isolation.
 Rather than a product of irreconcilable confessional difference, conflict stemmed from ongoing attempts to differentiate dissenters from their neighbours, a minority making process to which both Anabaptists and Reformed authorities contributed.

 This project illuminates the social, cultural, and political features of Anabaptist-Reformed encounters in Zurich’s rural hinterlands.
 It shows how social practices of toleration among villagers mitigated official efforts to marginalize dissenters.
 It sets these practices against processes of boundary-setting and -crossing, which sought to heighten the visibility of Anabaptist nonconformity.
 I understand patterns of conflict focused on social manifestations of Anabaptist religious culture–illicit mobility, the narration of conversion, rough speech, and clandestine marriage–as attempts to redraw and reinforce limits of acceptable belief and behaviour.
 This official project of minoritization–a process of distinguishing and subordinating Anabaptists within Reformed society–did not achieve full realization until the group’s eradication in Zurich’s territory.